 - Strong client presence, ability to answer client’s questions authoritatively

-- Helps other grinders, and is the leader of their group
+- Helps others grinders; is the leader or their group

 - Fast and efficient.
 MS Excel and MS PowerPoint gets done in 1/2 the time